 "Having cut the $60,000, we need to present it to the town.
 They're reasonable people and they can respect that," Sarkis said.

 The meeting, attended by more than 25 teachers and townspeople, became contentious at times.
 The staff's primary concern was a cost-saving proposal to cut one kindergarten teacher and utilize principal Beth Choquette as a part-time administrator, part-time teacher.
+Stamford teachers felt this would be damaging to the children's education and argued for the necessity of a full-time principal.

 "This decision ultimately has to be about the kids, and I don't see how replacing a highly-qualified teacher with someone who's never taught kindergarten before is beneficial to the kids," special education teacher Anette Czarnecki said.